quest-prophets/WEB-ITMO/README.md

 # Internet Applications Development

-This is a compilation of our solutions for laboratory tasks in discipline *'Internet Applications Development'*.
+This is a compilation of our solutions for laboratory assignments in discipline *'Internet Applications Development'*.

 They may not be the best.
 They do work, though.